Runnable/docs/cli/_posts/2017-01-02-enabling-auto-isolation-for-a-branch.md

+---
+title: Enabling Auto-Isolation for a Branch
+category: cli
+step: 4
-## Enabling Auto-Isolation for a Branch
+description: Enabling Auto-Isolation for a Branch
+---

 #### What is Auto-Isolation?
   Auto-isolation is